 PROPAGATE alone does not eliminate redundant or irrelevant reasoning, as we would still iterate over locations whose preconditions have already been computed for.
 We thus calculate a cut-point set C such that $C \subseteq \mathcal{L}$ and every cycle in the program's graph contains at least one cut-point (line 16 in TEMPORALWP).
 That is, we only wish to synthesize a precondition over each program location $\ell \subseteq C$ .
-We choose to verify the set of cut-points [30] instead of all program locations, as cut-points provide locality across program locations given the nature of cycles.
+We choose to verify the set of cut-points [18] instead of all program locations, as cut-points provide locality across program locations given the nature of cycles.
 We will thus be able to propagate a cutpoint precondition to all locations reachable from a cycle of a generated counterexample.
 Other program analysis inspired techniques may be used for the selection of initial locations to be verified.
 A cycle independent analysis can be run for those locations unreachable from program cut-points.

 We now state the correctness of our procedure.
-A full correctness proof is included in Appendix.